Give me chocolate…all types of chocolate! These easy rich and creamy dark chocolate truffles are no exception.

 - nuts cocoa, coconut, etc for rolling.

-- In a double broiler, melt chocolate on low heat.
+In a double boiler, melt chocolate on low heat.

 More Yummy Chocolate Recipe Ideas